Online education at FGW - support & guidelines

 Options for on-campus teaching will be expanded next semester.
 One of these options will likely be a form of hybrid education, where some classes will be provided online and on campus simultaneously.
 This means that students who are unable to come to the university will still be able to attend classes.

 ECOLe is working on setting up support for hybrid education for next semester.
 We will inform you as soon as the plans for hybrid education at our faculty are finalised.

 Do you want to start preparing your course(s) for next semester now?
 Check out this roadmap by ICLON on how to set up flexible education.
 The roadmap covers 3 phases of course design: preparation, delivery, and final assessment.
 It covers topics such as media, structuring tutorials, assessment, student communities, and hybrid models of education.

 We have compiled a list of actions on How to set up online assessments with Blackboard and Turnitins that help you with setting up the exams as safely as possible, including the Declaration of Originality.

 This document is also available on the right.

-At the present time, online proctoring is being used University wide in around 13% of the exams.
-Most students are unfamiliar with this form of invigilation and we are seeing that it is causing some disquiet among students.
+At the present time, online proctoring is being used university-wide for around 13% of the exams.
+Most students are unfamiliar with this form of surveillance and we are noticing that it is causing some unrest among students.
 They are concerned about privacy or whether their exam results will be negatively impacted by the pressure they experience.
-To dispel this disquiet, or - even better - to prevent it, and to give them a better understanding of online proctoring, at the beginning of May an email was sent to students on this subject.
+To dispel this unrest, or - even better - to prevent it, and to give them a better understanding of online proctoring, at the beginning of May an email was sent to students on this subject.
 Teaching staff may find it useful to refer students to this email.

 Please also see the communication guidelines for the use of proctoring on the right (pdf, Dutch).